 The problem with just adding garlic to our meals is the instability of the powerful organosulfur compound called allicin.
 When you crush the little cloves, you get a reaction between alliin and allinase, and this creates allicin.

 This process can take several minutes, but because allicin is so unstable, you need to consume the garlic in a short period of time while it retains its potency.
-Of course, there are stabilized garlic supplements available which contain allisure, but you really want the garlic to have direct contact with the bacteria or viruses rather than simply taking a pill.
+Of course, there are stabilized garlic supplements available which contain allisure (proven effective in preventing colds), but you also want the garlic to have direct contact with the bacteria or viruses.

 Garlic can cause chemical burns, so it’s important that you avoid this because they can be quite painful.
 I’ve heard terrible stories about how some people used garlic on their skin and ended up with a serious burn.